 It’s not just the immune system that can produce histamine though – it’s contained in a lot of everyday food and drinks as well.
 Therefore, from your morning brew to your afternoon snack, what you eat can have a significant impact upon the severity of your allergic rhinitis symptoms.

 Coffee, tea, wine and beer feature in most people’s day-to-day lives, especially in the summer months when we want to enjoy the long, bright evenings.
 However, all of these drinks contain high levels of histamine so consuming them on a regular basis has the potential to make symptoms of allergic rhinitis worse.

 Nevertheless, if tea and coffee is more your thing, there’s an alternative for that too!
-Herbal teas have been shown to be very beneficial for allergic rhinitis sufferers, especially nettle tea which can be found over at Jan de Vries.
+Herbal teas have been shown to be very beneficial for allergic rhinitis sufferers, especially nettle tea.
 This plant has anti-inflammatory properties and is rich in iron and vitamin C too so it’ll help your allergic rhinitis and provide you with a tasty brew!
 If you'd like some more information on which foods could help allergic rhinitis have a look at my blog '7 food and drinks that could help allergic rhinitis'.

 The western diet

 A western diet generally consists of high calorie foods that are low in antioxidants, high in fats and high in refined sugars too.
 They also contain a lot of artificial colourings so, you’ve guessed it, this isn’t great for allergic rhinitis!

 Refined sugars are particularly bad as they are able to turn on adrenaline which works to increase the inflammatory effects of histamine.
 (1)(2) They also put more demand on the pancreas which, in turn, can contribute to the production of too much mucus.
 This will only worsen the likes of congestion and a runny nose - two key symptoms of allergic rhinitis.